astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Dialog box to assist the user in managing configuration profiles.
+Dialog box to assist the user in managing config profiles.

 <a name='M-MFR-GUI-Dialogs-ProfileManagementDialogBox-#ctor'></a>
 ### #ctor() `constructor`